If Humble People Make the Best Leaders, Why Do We Fall for Charismatic Narcissists?

 Incompetent yet successful people are more likely to be proficient at masking their incompetence through lying and psychopathic manipulation.

-Learning new skills (Score:1)
+Learning new skills (Score:2)

 They tell us what we want to hear, not what is right.
 Public speaking, leadership, campaigning are skills like any other fortunately.